Mhmt-Elsheikh/ITI-Examination-System/README.md

 * [ ] **Mobile Integration:** Developing a dedicated mobile app for students.

 ---
-*Built with ❤️ by the ITI BI Intake 44 Team*
+*Built with ❤️ by the ITI BI Team*